Full-time: usually three years, Part-time: part-time is available.

 Work experience is central to our Music course and you will be encouraged to put on gigs and shows at various venues.
 As part of the curriculum you will have the opportunity to run music festivals, work in schools or at record labels.
 You can also organise professional public performances and events both within the University and at local external venues such as the Continental and The Ferret.

-Each year in May, our Year 2 students run a Music Festival – The Production Line –at the Media Factory in UCLan, taking responsibility for everything from marketing, publicity, sound and lighting to video.
-In addition to this the Applied Project module in Year 2 will give you the chance to work with live briefs and experience working with clients and students on other courses such as dance, film, animation and games to provide them with music.
+Each year in May, our Year 2 (Year 3 if you started in the Foundation Entry) students run a Music Festival – The Production Line –at the Media Factory in UCLan, taking responsibility for everything from marketing, publicity, sound and lighting to video.
+In addition to this the Applied Project module in Year 2 (Year 3 if you started in the Foundation Entry) will give you the chance to work with live briefs and experience working with clients and students on other courses such as dance, film, animation and games to provide them with music.

 In addition to academic study of the creative industries, there are also practical project building skills learned at each level of study: